Comprehensive Lawn Care Guide for Sarasota Homeowners

 Irrigation Adjustment

-Reduce watering frequency as temperatures cool, but keep the soil moist enough to support growth.
+I reduce watering frequency as temperatures cool, but I keep the soil moist enough to support growth.

 Winter Lawn Care in Sarasota

-Winter in Sarasota is mild but requires specific care to keep your lawn healthy:
+Winter in Sarasota is mild but requires specific care to keep my lawn healthy:

 Mowing Frequency

-Grass growth slows, so mow less often.
-Maintain a height of about 3 inches.
+Grass growth slows, so I mow less often.
+I maintain a height of about 3 inches.

 Watering Needs

-Water only when necessary, as rainfall usually meets most needs.
-Avoid overwatering to prevent root rot.
+I water only when necessary, as rainfall usually meets most needs.
+I avoid overwatering to prevent root rot.

 Weed Control